-A. & G. W. RAILROAD.-The cars comicedraining from Mendville to Akron, Ohio, Monday last, 2d inst., on this Road.
+A. & G. W. RAILROAD.-The cars comneed raining from Mendville to Akron, Ohio, Monday last, 2d inst., on this Road.

 ERIE RAILWAY.-The Erie Railway is ning 7 per cent. upon every dollar of its stock bonds.
-The road was never in so good alition, nor so well managed as at present.
+The road was never in so good dition, nor so well managed as at present.

-BALAMANCA.-The Rev. Mr. Kidder will divine Services (D. V.) at the above named
+Divine Services (D. V.) at the above named

-March 13th, at Great Valley at 11 A. M. do do at Salamanca at 21, P. M.
+March 15th, at Great Valley at 11 A. M. do do at Salamanca at 21, 1.
+M.

-DIED.-The Jamestown Democret anusees in fitting terms of sorrow at his loss,
+DIED.-The Jamestown Democret annucces in fitting terms of sorrow at his loss,

 e death of WM.
 P. MARTIN, son of Judge R.

-Mikris.
+Nikvis.
 He was a member of Co.
 B, 72d

 egiment.
 He died at his father's residence

 Jamestown on the 17th ult.

-The Calcor Myers.-We understand at O. H. Myers, charged with stabbing a man t Salimanea, waved an examination on Monay hat, and was committed for trial.
-It is uncrease Court to have him admitted to bail.
+The Cast of Myers.-We understand not of H. Myers, charged with stabbing a man t Salimanes, wavel an examination on Monay hat, and was committed for trial.
+It is uncertated that his counsel will apply to the Successional Court to have him admitted to bail.

-The MILERRITES are again trying to also an excitement.
-They now set the 17th August as the day on which all sublunary to be closed up.
-If they would set a lay is the end of the war, and strive to bring about they would be better employed.
+The MILEMETTES are again trying to also an excitament.
+They now set the 17th (August as the day on which all sublunary to be blosed up.
+If they would set a lay for the end of the war, and strive to bring their they would be better employed.

-Cot.
-Bissenay.-We are gratified to eare that Got Bingham has been honorably listanced from arrest, and has now joined his Regiment although not in a fit condition to do a contact because he confidered it his duty-

-young man, who belonged to the 154th Reg't, was formerly a resident of this place; where his parents now reside.
+Col. Birgham, We are gratified to ears that Got Birgham has been honorably listburgs from arrest, and has now joined his Response because he confidered it his duty-against him were founded on a young man, who belonged to the 15th Reg't, was formerly a resident of this place; where his parents now reside.
 His age was 22 years.-The following letter from the Hospital where he died, will be read by many of his young friends with much interest: